-Art & Design > > We follow a two year rolling programme in Art and Design.
-Please follow the links below to see an > overview of our Art curriculum and progression in this subject:
+Art & Design

+We follow a two year rolling programme in Art and Design based on the National Curriculum.
+Please follow the links below to see an overview of our Art curriculum and progression in this subject:

 At Beech Grove Primary School, we value Art and design as an important part of the children’s entitlement to a broad and balanced curriculum.
 Art and design provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.

 Art, craft and design embody some of the highest forms of human creativity.
 Our curriculum engages, inspires and challenges our pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they are challenged to think critically and develop a more rigorous understanding of art and design.
 They develop an understanding of how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.

 Art and design is taught in half-termly blocks; most units are linked to the wider curriculum.
 Areas covered include sculpture, mosaics, printing, drawing and painting.
 Units are often based on topic work, such as Anglo-Saxon houses, nature, Aboriginal art, WW2 propaganda posters, pointillism, Pop Art and the works of the impressionist artists.
 More detail can be found on our long-term plans.

 The work of famous local, national and international artists are explored to enhance the children's learning.